Back at Svenska Högarna – A fossil fuel tragedy

 Having Jana onboard is always a pleasure, many of the images on this site have her name on them.
 Check out her work/web.

 Searching for info about the island's story and who is in charge...

 There are not many humans out here in mid-October...

 ...but it is the home all year for seals and seabirds and other species and sensitive vegetation. above and under the waterline.
 Photo Seals: Ingrid Nordemar.
 Photo Tobisgrisslor Mats Wilhelm.

 2010 – a windsurfing trip turned into a climate project

-Ok, this is the short story about the 2010 windsurfing trip that turned into a climate action project: With my old-school windsurfing board from the 1980-ies I went out for a week's surfing in the archipelago.
+Ok, this is the short story about the 2010 windsurfing trip that turned into a climate action project: With my old-school windsurfing board from the 1980-ies I went out for a week surfing in the archipelago.
 With a tent and camping stuff tied to the board.
-Well out on Svenska Högarna I smelled heavy diesel emissions.
+Well, out on Svenska Högarna I smelled heavy diesel emissions.
 I also saw the grey seals.
 I then spotted the rusty wind generator and learned about its sorrow story.
 The seed for the action campaign was planted.
 After I was promised by the authorities that they would get it fixed, I quit.
-The solution was a new wind generator, a battery bank and the old generators as a back up, Then other things in my life took over.
+The solution was a new wind generator, a battery bank, and the old generators as a backup, Then other things in my life took over.
 Read more in PDF in Swedish

 Parts of the campaign presentation material.

 The old-school board, the lighthouse, and my kids' cousin Clara, who sailed to the island with her parents.